h-alekyan/cowrite_test_book/README.md

 This one is added by the author.
 This line as well.
-There is a slight semantic difference between the lines.
+There are slight semantic differences between the lines, but they have many similarities.

+Lots of new interesting content from the second author, I will also make some corrections and change some lines above.